raspberrypilearning/interactive-animation/en/step_5.md

 ```
 --- /task ---

 Is your sprite the size you want it to be?
-If not, you can adjust it.
-Changing the size of a sprite is easy and it will make your animation look less flat i.e. more 3-dimensional (3D), with more depth.
+If not, you can easily adjust it.
+Changing the size of sprites will make your animation look less flat i.e. more 3-dimensional (3D), with more depth.

 --- task ---